jmiramont/collab-benchmark-template/README.md

 >[!WARNING]
 >Changing the name of the file is possible, but keep in mind that **the file's name must start with "*method_*" to be recognizable**.

-### Matlab and Octave-based methods
+### `MATLAB` and `Octave`-based methods

-The Matlab/Octave function implementing your method must have a particular signature.
+The `MATLAB`/`Octave` function implementing your method must have a particular signature.
 For example, for a method with two input parameters should be:

 ```matlab
     function [X]  = a_matlab_method(signal, param_1, param_2)